 How do you choose between two great locations or venues?

-If you find it hard to actually choose between various locations, e.g. a great Auckland city venue and a great Bay of Islands venue, you need to put pen to paper.
+If you find it hard to actually choose between various locations, e.g. a great Auckland city venue and a great Bay of Islands venue, start by writing a list of the attributes of each.
 The same applies if you’re choosing between two great venues in the same location.

 Take a road trip to discover wedding venues

 Still struggling?
 Plan a weekend getaway and explore!
 Take a road trip over to Bethells Beach Cottages, or a longer drive to Kauri Bay Boomrock.
 You could do a vineyard tour through one of the many wine regions near Auckland, stopping at each venue for a look around, (and a wine for the passenger), head out for a weekend away, and take your time to see where you fall in love with.

 Waiheke Island is only 30 minutes’ ferry from Auckland and is one of the most beautiful spots in the country to get married.
 Mudbrick and Cable Bay are two of the most popular vineyard wedding venues on Waiheke, Lavender Hill is a stunning house available for hire, and Delamore Lodge is worth a look too.
 My Waiheke is another great place to start to begin planning your Waiheke Island wedding day once you’ve found a wedding venue too

 Also a short distance from Auckland are the vineyards and wedding venues of Kumeu, where you’ll find Gracehill Vineyard Estate, a beautiful spot for both summer and winter weddings.
 There’s lovely accommodation nearby at Rosebud Cottage too, where Blair and I stayed last year, and the best cake-bakers in the business – PaulaJane Cakes – are nearby.
 Further north is Matakana (see Ascension Wine Estate), and beyond that, Bay of Islands, so hit the road and explore.
-A quick note though… Don’t just turn up at wedding venues especially on a Friday or Saturday – you might crash a wedding!.
+A quick note though… Don’t arrive unannounced at wedding venues – especially on a Friday or Saturday – you might crash a wedding!.